 Claire Cronmiller, Professor of Biology – University of Virginia

 Claire’s pedagogic focus has been on the application of scientific teaching principles to redesign a large-enrollment, lecture format science course.
 The rationale here is that teaching science should reflect the very nature of science.
 In other words, it should embrace the process of discovery.
 Claire’s approach to scientific teaching combines active learning strategies with a broad range of teaching methods and activities that can engage students with diverse backgrounds and learning style preferences.
 She teaches both large and small courses in genetics.

-Elizabeth Dickens, CTE Assistant Director (English) – University of Virginia
+Elizabeth Dickens, Assistant Professor, General Faculty & CTE Assistant Director (English) – University of Virginia

 Elizabeth’s PhD is in English and Book History, and she has taught a variety of literature, writing, and history courses, small (10-30) and large (150).
 She is interested in what active learning looks like in the humanities; in diversity, equity, and inclusion in the classroom; and in writing to learn.
 She is particularly fascinated by the possibilities of blogging and portfolios to facilitate metacognition, integration, and reflection.

 Stephanie Doktor, CTE Graduate Student Associate (Music) – University of Virginia